 I’m already in college.
 Can I apply for your scholarships?
 The vast majority of our scholarships for current college students are only for students who received a scholarship from us the previous year.

-The two exceptions are for Door County residents studying Diesel Mechanics, or for college students who are employed by the Green Bay Packers Pro Shop – if either are a match for you, please complete our Renewal Application.
+The two exceptions are for college students who are employed by the Green Bay Packers Pro Shop, or for Door County residents studying Diesel Mechanics – if either are a match for you, please complete our Renewal Application.

 Does your application require essays?: Yes, applicants must write two essays to be considered for our process.
-Download our essays for high school students here: (2024 essays coming soon)
+Click here to view our essays for high school students.

 How do I get started filing my FAFSA?: FAFSA – the Free Application for Federal Student Aid – is a required part of our scholarship application process, so you’ll need to complete yours before you can begin a CollegeReady scholarship application.
 You can’t apply if you choose not to complete a FAFSA!